I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_notification_info_wxp.md

 </ul>
 This member is only used when <b>Mdl</b> is non-<b>NULL</b>.

-`Mdl`

-If non-<b>NULL</b>, <b>Mdl</b> specifies the <a href="https://msdn.microsoft.com/a1ec4764-4e11-4fb2-b439-ad6b721eb504">memory descriptor list (MDL)</a>  for the allocated address range.

-`nLength`

-Specifies the number of bytes affected by the request packet.
-Only used when <b>Mdl</b> is non-<b>NULL</b>.
+`Context`

+Pointer to specific context data for this allocated address range.
+The driver supplies this data through the <b>u.AllocateAddressRange.Context</b> member of the IRB for the original REQUEST_ALLOCATE_ADDRESS_RANGE request.

+`Fifo`

+Pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536904">ADDRESS_FIFO</a> structure that contains the FIFO element just completed.
+Only used if the driver submitted an ADDRESS_FIFO list in the original REQUEST_ALLOCATE_ADDRESS_RANGE request.

 `RequestPacket`

 If non-<b>NULL</b>, <b>RequestPacket</b> points to the original request packet.
-The bus driver only supplies this if the device driver did not supply an MDL or an ADDRESS_FIFO list in the original REQUEST_ALLOCATE_ADDRESS_RANGE request.

-`ResponseEvent`

-If non-<b>NULL</b>, <b>ResponseEvent</b> points to a memory location that the driver fills in with the kernel event the bus driver should use to signal that it has completed sending the response packet.
-The bus driver only supplies this if the device driver did not supply an MDL or an ADDRESS_FIFO list in the original REQUEST_ALLOCATE_ADDRESS_RANGE request.

-`ResponseLength`

-If non-<b>NULL</b>, <b>ResponseLength</b> points to a memory location that the driver fills in with the length of its response packet.
 The bus driver only supplies this if the device driver did not supply an MDL or an ADDRESS_FIFO list in the original REQUEST_ALLOCATE_ADDRESS_RANGE request.

 `ResponseMdl`